jkeohan/rctr-8-2-21/w01d01/orientation.md

 * Have you taken any other GA course, either in person or online
 * A favorite book you've read or Movie/TV show your watching

+I'll kick things off and then popcorn it over to someone else, who will popcorn it over to yet someone else and so on.

 <!-- ### And Now Me... -->
 <!--